 Besides the obvious legal reasons, there are other reasons why you shouldn’t “floor it” in the city even if you have an empty stretch ahead of you.
 Let’s get right down to it then.
-Although all of these are significant threats on the road, i’d like to list them in a reverse order.
+Although all of these are significant threats on the road, I’d like to list them in reverse order.

 6. The Ghosts

 These “Ghosts” I’m referring to, can be witnessed not only at night but also during the day time.
 They appear out of nowhere.
 Let me explain.
 Imagine you’re approaching a gas station and there is a large vehicle (Bus/Truck) in front of you creating a blind spot.
 If you’re not paying attention and slow down even more, you could end up ramming into a careless biker who casually crosses to the other side of the road like it’s nobody’s business.
 They don’t stop-look-and-go.
 It’s even more dangerous if you’re on an unfamiliar road and unaware that there is a gas station ahead of you.

 Another example.
 You’re driving on a road with office spaces, and a douche exits the building without stopping/slowing down at the gate and merges into the traffic.
 What happens?
 Well, if you’re on a car, you’ll panic brake creating a mess behind, and if you’re on a two-wheeler, you’ll most likely skid and tip over.
 Which is what happened to me about 5 years ago.
 Thankfully, I was able to pick up the scooter and reach a hospital near my home, all by myself.
 I couldn’t ride a two-wheeler for about a month.

 When there are no street lights, always watch out for ghosts lurking on the other side of the road

 A third example.
 You’ll find these ghosts on the other side of the road, usually where the median cuts off.
 Extremely dangerous at night.
 One biker was standing without headlights, waiting to cross the road.
 He was fast approaching and I only noticed him when he was too close.